stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

     col.names = F, quote = F)
 ```
 - open clumpak and upload the data
-- suggests k=3 is the optimal ancestral number, which I guess is consistent with the PCA which produces three main clusters.
+- the output suggests k=3 is the optimal ancestral number, which I guess is consistent with the PCA which produces three main clusters.

 ---